Old City of Sana'a

 Ancient Wonders of the Old City of Sana'a: A Testament to Islamic History and Architectural Mastery

 The Old City of Sana'a, nestled in a mountain valley at an elevation of approximately 2,200 meters above sea level, stands as a testament to the rich cultural and historical heritage of Yemen.
-Designated a UNESCO World Heritage Site in 1986, this ancient city boasts a history spanning over 2,500 years, making it one of the most significant archaeological sites in the Middle East.
+Designated a UNESCO World Heritage Site in 1986, this ancient city has been inhabited for more than 2,500 years, making it one of the most significant historic urban centers in the Middle East.

 UNESCO Description of the World Heritage Site